lagadic/vrep_ros_bridge/README.md

 Follow instructions you find in this <a href="http://wiki.ros.org/hydro/Installation/Ubuntu" target="_parent">page</a>.

-* Point 1.2 : choose instruction for Ubuntu 13.04 (Raring)
+* Point 1.2 : choose instruction for Ubuntu 13.04 (Raring).

-* Point 1.4 : Desktop-Full Install: (Recommended)
+* Point 1.4 : Desktop-Full Install: (Recommended).

 * When you configure the ROS Environment, choose catkin.